Why does peripheral artery disease matter?

 Is PAD dangerous or life threatening?

-Yes, PAD is dangerous because these blockages can restrict circulation to the limbs and organs.
-Without adequate blood flow, the kidneys, legs, arms and feet suffer damage.
+Yes, PAD is dangerous because these blockages can restrict circulation to the limbs, organs and brain.
+Without adequate blood flow, vital organs, legs, arms and feet, and your brain, suffer damage.
 Left untreated, the tissue can die or harbor infection such as gangrene.

 Does PAD cause additional health problems?

-PAD is a life-threatening condition that can be managed or even reversed with proper care.
+PAD is potentially a life-threatening condition that can be managed or even reversed with proper care.